Hritikrai55/Bike_Sharing_Demand_Prediction__ML_Regression_Project/README.md

 ****Steps Involved****

-*Data Exploring*
+  **Data Exploring**:
   Explored the dataset to gain a better understanding of its structure and variables.

-*Data Wrangling*
+  **Data Wrangling**:
   Performed data wrangling to clean and preprocess the data, handling missing values, outliers, and inconsistencies.

-*Exploratory Data Analysis*
+  **Exploratory Data Analysis**:
   Conducted exploratory data analysis (EDA) to visualize and analyze patterns, distributions, and correlations in the data.

-*Hypothesis Testing*
+  **Hypothesis Testing**:
   Utilized hypothesis testing to validate assumptions and evaluate relationships between variables.

-*Feature Engineering & Data Pre-processing*
+  **Feature Engineering & Data Pre-processing**:
   Engaged in feature engineering and data pre-processing to create new features and transform variables for better model performance.

-*ML Model Implementation*
+  **ML Model Implementation**:
   Implemented machine learning models to train and evaluate predictive algorithms for forecasting the count of rental bikes.

-*Results*
+  **Results**:
   The implemented models and analyses provide insights into the factors influencing bike rental demand and offer predictions for future bike rental requirements.

-*Conclusion*
+  **Conclusion**:
   The project successfully developed a predictive model for hourly bike rental demand, enabling better resource management and operational efficiency for bike-sharing services.
 Future work could involve exploring additional features, improving model accuracy, and integrating real-time data for dynamic prediction updates.